filippo-orru/personal-site-hugo/content/blog/quando.events/index.md

 ---
 title: "Busy Friends Make Scheduling Hard"
-subtitle: "... but quando.events makes it easy!"
+subtitle: "... but quando events makes it easy!"
 date: 2024-04-04T16:36:08+01:00
 draft: false
 description: How I built a site that makes it easy to find time to meet your friends in your schedule in 10 days.